 Last week I wrote that switching your home cleaning and personal care supplies to non-toxic varieties is a good way to decrease your chances of developing chronic inflammation.
 This week’s post discusses another strategy – gardening -- that also helps with prevention, and brings relief from chronic inflammation in ways you might not have realized.

-I know what you’re thinking: grow the food that prevents or remedies inflammation, and that will help you make more of the food you eat plant-based food.
+I know what you’re thinking: grow the food that prevents or remedies inflammation, and that will help you ensure that more of the food you eat is plant-based.
 (Mostly plant-based diets have been clinically demonstrated to result in a dramatic decrease in the symptoms, health problems, and end results of chronic inflammation.)

 Well yes, that is true, and this post will give you some tips on what to grow, along with advice from an expert gardener about how best to grow it.

 Before we get to what you should grow, I want to tell you about some other ways in which gardening can help with inflammation that you might not have thought of.
 Here are 3 of them:

 Gardens help filter out air pollution.
 The latest update to the World Health Organization’s Urban Ambient Air Pollution Database notes that there has been a decline in urban air quality in cities around the globe.
 The poorest residents are being hit the hardest and this pollution has come with an increase in associated health risks like asthma, heart disease, lung cancer, and various respiratory ailments.